mezzio/mezzio/docs/book/reference/migration/to-v2.md

 ## Router interface changes

-Expressive 2.0 uses zendframework/zend-expressive-router 2.1+.
+Mezzio 2.0 uses mezzio/mezzio-router 2.1+.
 Version 2.0 of
-that package introduced a change to the `Zend\Expressive\Router\RouterInterface::generateUri()` method; it now accepts an additional, optional, third argument, `array $options = []`, which can be used to pass router-specific options when generating a URI.
-As an example, the implementation that uses zendframework/zend-router might use these options to pass a translator instance in order to translate a path segment to the currently selected locale.
+that package introduced a change to the `Mezzio\Router\RouterInterface::generateUri()` method; it now accepts an additional, optional, third argument, `array $options = []`, which can be used to pass router-specific options when generating a URI.
+As an example, the implementation that uses laminas/laminas-router might use these options to pass a translator instance in order to translate a path segment to the currently selected locale.